AR-TTA: A Simple Method for Real-World Continual Test-Time Adaptation: Appendix

-\subsection{SHIFT-C benchmark details}
+CLAD-C~\cite{verwimp2023clad} is an online classification benchmark for autonomous driving with the goal of introducing a more realistic testing bed for continual learning.
+It consists of natural, temporal correlated, and continuous distribution shifts created by utilizing the data from SODA10M dataset~\cite{han2021soda10m}.
+The images taken at different locations, times of day, and weather, are chronologically ordered, inducing distribution shifts in labels and domains.

+The classification task was created by cutting out the annotated 2D bounding boxes of six classes and using them as separate images for classification.
+Bounding boxes with fewer than 1024 pixels were discarded.
+The images are padded by their shortest axis (modify the aspect ratio to 1:1) and resized to 32x32.
+For the ResNet50 model, we additionally resize them to 224x224.

+Since it is designed for testing the continual learning setup and the model is originally supposed to be trained sequentially on the train sequences, we slightly modify the setup and pre-train the source model on the first train sequence.
+TTA is continually tested on the 5 remaining ones with a total number of 17092 images.

+\subsubsection{SHIFT-C Benchmark Details}

 The SHIFT-C benchmark is created using the SHIFT dataset~\cite{shift2022}.
-The dataset consists of multiple types of autonomous driving data from the CARLA Simulator~\cite{carla}.
-We used RGB images from the front view of a car, discrete domain shifts, and bounding box annotations.
+It consists of multiple types of autonomous driving data from the CARLA Simulator~\cite{carla}.
+We used RGB images from the front view of a car with discrete domain shifts and bounding box annotations.
 More specifically, we download the required data with the script from SHIFT's website \url{https://www.vis.xyz/shift/}, using the following command:

 To load the data for experiments, we utilized \textit{shift-dev} repository: \url{https://github.com/SysCV/shift-dev}.